the-kakfa-dude/abides/java8/java_db_sonar/README.md

-# Java 8 Example With Gradle Build System and Quality Analysis
+# Java 8 Example With Gradle Build System, Quality Analysis, and Database

 This is a sample project that uses the Gradle build system, and uses a SonarQube server for Quality Analysis.

+It also comes with a Postgres Database and functional tests that use that db.

 This project was written for Java 8.

-The tests are all unit tests, and in the standard location.
+If you don't need a database and/or functional tests, see our sibling project `py_sonar`.

-If you don't need want quality analysis, see our sibling project `java_example`.
+If you also don't need quality analysis, the barest-bones project is `java_example`.

-If you want support for functional tests and/or a database, try `java_db_sonar`.

 ### Start The Sonar Server